This page is best viewed in a browser that better complies with international standards,

 In the Suttas, however, all three knowledges (along with certain other types of super-sensory knowledge) are classified in the division of wisdom (see, for example, DN 3, DN 4, DN 10, MN 53).
-In the Majjhima Nikaaya especially the Buddha repeatedly shows the gradual training to culminate in these three knowledges.
-He describes his own enlightenment experience as the realization of the triple knowledge, each knowledge occurring to him during one of the three watches of the night (see MN 4, MN 19, MN 36).
+In the Majjhima Nikaya especially the Buddha repeatedly shows the gradual training to culminate in these three knowledges.
+He describes his own enlightenment experience as the realisation of the triple knowledge, each knowledge occurring to him during one of the three watches of the night (see MN 4, MN 19, MN 36).
 He also includes the three knowledges in his standard model of the graduated course of training for disciples (see MN 27, MN 39, MN 51, MN 53).
-It is clear too from the Theragaathaa and Theriigaathaa, the verses of the ancient elders of the Order, that the first generations of enlightened monks and nuns held the triple knowledge in high esteem.
+It is clear too from the Theragatha and Therigatha, the verses of the ancient elders of the Order, that the first generations of enlightened monks and nuns held the triple knowledge in high esteem.
 We often find, in their poems, the joyful exclamation:

 The three knowledges have been attained, The Buddha’s Teaching has been done.

-The Suttas themselves usually describe each knowledge by the same stereotyped formula but do not explore furthere their precise interrelationship.
+The Suttas themselves usually describe each knowledge by the same stereotyped formula but do not explore further their precise interrelationship.
 It seems reasonable to assume that the Buddha did not intend the first two knowledges to serve merely as extrasensory sources of factual information.
 That these knowledges could serve such an end is clear from the fact that they were obtained by yogis with mastery over concentration, but this would not have fit in with the Buddha’s insistence that his Dhamma is taught for the purpose of putting an end to suffering.
 Rather, the Buddha must have integrated these knowledges into his own system because the discoveries they make possible could be harnessed to the overarching aim of the entire training, i.e. direct penetration of the Four Noble Truths.

 The knowledge of the recollection of past abodes reveals one’s own transmigration through the round of rebirths; the knowledge of the passing away and rebirth of beings shows how all other living beings revolve from life to life in the same cycle of becoming.
 When this inexorable process of repeated existence, with its bewildering succession of scenarios and personal dramas, flashes by before the meditator’s inner eye, the immense misery and hollowness of all conditioned existence will stand forth in bold relief.
 This will induce a profound perception of danger, heightening the sense of revulsion and the desire for deliverance from the round.
-Liberation can be achieve without this perception, simply on the basis of direct insight into the three characteristics of existence‑-the impermanence, unsatisfactoriness, and selflessness of the five aggregates.
-But when this “vertical insight” is accompanied by a panoramic vision of sa.msaara extending over aeons of world-expansion and contraction, the direct perception of the boundless expanse of universal suffering will deepen and extend the comprehension of the full significance of the Four Noble Truths.
+Liberation can be achieved without this perception, simply on the basis of direct insight into the three characteristics of existence—the impermanence, unsatisfactoriness, and selflessness of the five aggregates.
+But when this “vertical insight” is accompanied by a panoramic vision of samsara extending over aeons of world-expansion and contraction, the direct perception of the boundless expanse of universal suffering will deepen and extend the comprehension of the full significance of the Four Noble Truths.
 Thereby it will hasten the revulsion and dispassion in which the training in wisdom culminates.

-(to be continued)
+(To be continued)